deankoch/rswat/vignettes/articles/rswat_intro.md

 (the `desc` field) from the SWAT+ inputs documentation PDF.
 As there is some uncertainty in matching old and new names automatically to text scraped from a PDF, a (three-star) match confidence ranking is reported by `rswat_find` along with any aliases.
-When alias is an empty string the function has found an exact match, and the definition is very likely to be correct.
+When `alias` is an empty string it means the function has found an exact match, and the definition is very likely to be correct.

-### Documentation
+## Documentation

-`rswat` includes a plaintext copy of the SWAT+ documentation PDF to make it more accessible in the R environment.
-Call `rswat_docs` to get `tibble` of results for a search query.
-Searching for a file name will usually pull up a full definitions list, along with information about where in the PDF this text can be found.
+`rswat` includes a plaintext copy of the SWAT+ documentation PDF to make it easy to access in an R environment.
+Call `rswat_docs` to get a `tibble` of results for a search query.
+Searching for a file name will usually pull up a full definitions list, along with some information about where in the PDF this text can be found.

 ``` r
 rswat_docs('codes.bsn')